swcarpentry/git-novice/episodes/04-changes.md

 ## `bio` Repository

 - Create a new Git repository on your computer called `bio`.
-- Write a three-line biography for yourself in a file called `me.txt`, commit your changes
+- Write a three-line biography for yourself in a file called `me.md`, commit your changes
 - Modify one line, add a fourth line
 - Display the differences